dymensionxyz/networks/dymension-hub/35-C/genesis_validators.md

 # Welcome Genesis Validators!

-The primary point of communication for the genesis process will be the #genesis-validators channel on the [Dymension Discord](discord.gg/dymension).
+The primary point of communication for the genesis process will be the #genesis-validators-35-c channel on the [Dymension Discord](discord.gg/dymension).
 It is absolutely critical that you and your team join the Discord during launch, as it will be the coordination point in case of any hiccups or issues during the launch process.
 The channel is private by default in order to keep it free of spam and unnecessary noise.

+#### The deadline for submitting a Gentx PR is February 8 at 12:00 UTC

-The genesis event is broken into two parts:
+#### The genesis event is broken into two parts:

 -   [Part 1](/dymension-hub/35-C/genesis_validators.md#part-1): Preparing gentx
 -   [Part 2](/dymension-hub/35-C/genesis_validators.md#part-2): Starting the testnet

+After Gentxs are collected we will provide a pre-genesis.json file for review.
+As long as there are no recommended changes we will provide the Genesis file with the genesis time in Part 2 after the collection of Gentxs.

 **Recommended minimum hardware requirements:**